bcoon/Budget/README.md

 Note: this project is not complete.
-I have put it aside since the additions I have planned are repetative and not teaching new things and I am comfortable with the parts I would be repeating.
+I have put it aside since the additions I have planned are repetative and not teaching new things (and I am comfortable with the parts I would be repeating).